Email Discussion Groups

 3. Cross-posting of messages is not allowed.
 Send messages to the appropriate group and do not send the same message to multiple groups.
 If your question intersects two of the production groups, choose one or post in Announcements.
 If your message involves opinion or policy, please share it on our Perspectives group.

 4. Keep topics and discussion related to agriculture.
-References to politicians and their views on ag policy are allowed but must remain civil & respectful.
+Conversations about agricultural policy should be centered on policy and not politicians themselves.
+Discussing or endorsing individual candidates is not allowed.
 References to one’s faith as motivation is allowed, but criticizing others’ views or proselytizing is forbidden.

 5. The email discussion groups are not actively moderated.
 We expect all group members will be courteous and respectful and will help to cultivate a civil space for dialogue.
 However, PFI staff will monitor the discussions and adherence to the rules laid out here.